mwarning/meshnet-lab/README.md

 ## Usage

-First you need to have at least one routing protocol available.
-Batman-adv is already in the Linux kernel, so you only need to install the batctl package.
-There is a [script](misc/setup.sh) to install all routing protocols.
+First you need to have at least one mesh routing protocol installed.
+For batman-adv you also need to have the batctl package installed.
+There is also a [script](misc/setup.sh) to install all routing protocols.

 Example run: